stavka0619/cuda_array/README.md

 The member function of `cuArray<T,N>` can be called from both host code or device code (kernel function).
 If some functions can only be called only from host side it will be noted in the description.
 - `void copyfromHost(T*)` get the current array from host memory.
 User must make sure the array at host side have the same size as device array.
 - `void copytoHost(T*)` copy the current array to host memory.
 User must make sure the array at host side have the same size as device array.
--`T* data()` return the raw pointer to the device memory represented -`IdxVector<int,N> length(int dim)` return the vector containing the length of each dimension -`int length(int dim)` return the length of dimension -`dim IdxVector<int,N> position(int idx)` return the N-D coordinator of the idxth element in the current array.
-Equivalent to the -`idx2sub()` in MATLAB.
+- `T* data()` return the raw pointer to the device memory represented
+- `IdxVector<int,N> length(int dim)` return the vector containing the length of each dimension
+- `int length(int dim)` return the length of dimension
+- `dim IdxVector<int,N> position(int idx)` return the N-D coordinator of the idxth element in the current array.
+Equivalent to the `idx2sub()` in MATLAB.
 Result undefined if idx is out of boundary.
--`cuArray<T,N> reference()` return a cuArray object pointing to the same device memory chunk as the current.
+- `cuArray<T,N> reference()` return a cuArray object pointing to the same device memory chunk as the current.
 Reference count is also incremented.
--`void resize(int s1) void resize(int s1, int s2) void resize(int s1, int s3, int s3) void resize(int s1, int s3, int s3, int s4)` resize the memory chunk the current cuArray refer to.
+- `void resize(int s1) void resize(int s1, int s2) void resize(int s1, int s3, int s3) void resize(int s1, int s3, int s3, int s4)` resize the memory chunk the current cuArray refer to.
 It is equivalent to free the current memory and allocate a new chunk of memory, thus what is in the new memory is undefined.
--`int size()` return the total number of elements in the array
+- `int size()` return the total number of elements in the array

 ## Indexing